 I am specifically looking for this genre at the conference: In nonfiction: substance use/mental health/grief memoirs; anything exploring anything with humor and resilience.
 For fiction, I’m looking for layered characters, challenging themes, and anything generally unusual, dark, and twisty highlighting taboo subjects and diversity while propelling minority opinions in a real-world setting.

 Three sentences of advice for pitching me: Just be chill and let’s have a conversation about why you wrote this book, its message, and what it means to you.
 Of course, I need to know genre, word count, plot points, conflicts, and tensions.
 But what I really want to know about is the characters you’ve created — their motivations, fights and causes, their deepest fears, darkest adversaries, boundless minds, and resilient hearts.

 Absolutely, positively do not pitch me: Romance, historical, Western, religious, or academic.

 I hope to be pitched the next: Everything Is Horrible and Wonderful or The Heart Goes Last.

-Two fun facts about me: I have a squirrel feeder outside my office window that is for happy-making.
+Two fun facts about me: I travel to see concerts and sometimes go alone.
 I’m incredibly gifted at falling up the stairs.
 Any and all stairs.
 Carpeted or concrete.
-Twitter: @VictressLizz

 Dana Newman is an L.A.-based independent literary agent representing authors of practical and narrative nonfiction and literary and upmarket fiction.
 She’s always on the lookout for compelling voices, ideas, and stories, and is a passionate believer in the power of books to connect and transform us.
 Dana is also an attorney, focusing on publishing law and contracts.
 She’s a member of the California State Bar and the Association of Authors’ Representatives.
 Before founding her literary agency, she worked as in-house counsel in the entertainment industry. @DanaNewman